 Italy river cruises from Venice along the Po River are relaxing vacations.
 Enjoy Italy sightseeing at an entirely slow pace in full luxury.
 These river cruise vessels are more luxurious than most 5 star hotels.
 Travel Italy with a few like minded explorers.
 Together you’ll discover Ancient Roman, Byzantine, Middle Age and Medieval eras, and Renaissance history.
 On these all inclusive Italy river cruises you will discover exquisite Northern Italy.
-This 5 star Italy land tour with river cruise brings you to Bologna, Ferrara, Padua, Venice, and Verona.
+This 5 star Italy land tour with river cruise brings you to Chioggia, Bologna, Ferrara, Padua, Venice, and Verona.
 You may also include Florence and Rome with an included 5 night post cruise Italy land tour.

 Celebrate Italian cuisine and culture on this Northern Italy Land and Po River tour.
 The Veneto region which includes Venice, Verona, and Padua & the Po River Emilia Romagna region which includes Bologna and Ferrara.

 $3,999+ 10 Day Po River Cruise with 3 Day Milan and Verona Pre Cruise Tour

 $6,199+ 13-Day Po River Cruise with Florence and Rome Land Tour